ec-jrc/lisflood-utilities/src/lisfloodutilities/water-demand-historic/README.md

 	1. Loads the country-scale AQUASTAT municipal water withdrawal estimate and produces annual time series using linear interpolation and population-based forward and backward extrapolation.
 	1. Loads the state-level USGS withdrawal data and computes annual values using linear interpolation and nearest-neighbour extrapolation.
 	1. For each year, computes country- and state-scale per capita water demand and produces a global map.
-	1. Gap-fills the annual per capita water demand map using nearest-neighbor interpolation.
-Necessary for countries without any AQUASTAT estimates, such as Sudan.
+	1. Annual per capita water demand for countries without any AQUASTAT information is estimated using nearest-neighbour interpolation.
 	1. Spatially disaggregates the country- and state-scale annual per capita water demand estimates using the population estimates to obtain global annual withdrawal grids.
 	1. Temporally downscales the annual withdrawal grids using monthly MSWX air temperature grids and the map of the R parameter.
 1. `step3a_industrial_demand.py`: